 Installation and Plumbing Considerations

 One of the first things to determine is your preferred power source.
 Is your building gas-connected or not?
-Does your building have solar or a roof that is suitable for solar panels?
+Does your building have solar panels or a roof suitable for them?
 Your specific situation will be key to deciding the best choice for you.
-For example, an instantaneous hot water system works best for a smaller number of people or to supply just a couple of water outlets.
+For example, an instantaneous hot water system works best for a small number of people or for supplying just a couple of water outlets.
 If you have a high water consumption, say you’re a gym with locker room showers, you’ll need either multiple instantaneous systems or another hot water solution.

 Hiring a professional to install your new hot water system is not only a legal requirement.
 It ensures that your system will run smoothly and safely.
 A professional installation also guarantees your warranty remains valid.